jtojnar/nixfiles/hosts/theo/README.md

 # theo

-This is configuration for my personal laptop (Sony VAIO Fit 15E).
+This is configuration for my personal desktop computer.
+I sometimes transfer the primary drive to my laptop (Sony VAIO Fit 15E).
 Running GNOME Shell and trying to configure as much as possible declaratively using NixOS modules.

 ## Installation